tchajed/sys-verif-fa25/docs/assignments/hw1/rocq_exercises.md

 ---
 # Auto-generated from literate source.
 DO NOT EDIT.
-order: 2.5
 icon: file-lines
 tags: literate
-index: false
+order: 2
 ---

-# Assignment 1: Part 2
+# Rocq exercises

 ::: info